saigurram/TimeSeries-Forecasting/README.md

 Forecast shampoo sales for any given period.

 The Sales_Forecasting pptx and pdf files contain detailed explanation on what techniques/model was used.

+Model:

+Used augmented dickey fuller test and seasonal decompose to understand stationarity.
+Used first order differencing to make the series stationary.
+Used ARIMA model to generate time series forecasts.

 Summary: